Post-Neology

 In a way I had never seen and now forever unable to forget.

-Now the unforgettable anchor memory of disappointment,
+Now the anchored memory of disappointment,

-Beautifully softened by his simply clumsy love,
+Beautifully softened by his simple, clumsy love,

-Which has never been dimmed by his confusion of,
+Which never dimmed by his confusion of,

 How/why/when/where/what/who I am and will be,